 Patient Counseling Information

-Before initiating treatment with Suboxone, explain the points listed below to caregivers and patients.
-Instruct patients to read the Medication Guide each time Suboxone is dispensed because new information may be available.
+Before initiating treatment with SUBOXONE sublingual film, explain the points listed below to caregivers and patients.
+Instruct patients to read the Medication Guide each time SUBOXONE sublingual film is dispensed because new information may be available.

 - Patients should be advised that SUBOXONE sublingual film contains an opioid that can be a target for people who abuse prescription medications or street drugs.
 Patients should be cautioned to keep their films in a safe place, and to protect them from theft.